hubarthurcoelho/email-broadcaster-api/README.md

 ## Features

-- **Message Model**: Stores the content of the emails to be broadcasted.
+- **Messages**: Stores the content of the emails to be broadcasted.
 - **Message Receipts**: Tracks the status of each email sent (pending, failed, delivered).
-- **Sidekiq Integration**: Background job processing to handle email broadcasting asynchronously.
 - **SendGrid Integration**: Utilized for reliable email delivery.

 ## Technologies Used

 - **Ruby on Rails**: Backend framework for building the API.
 - **Sidekiq**: For background job processing.
-- **Redis**: In-memory data structure store, used by Sidekiq as a queue system.
+- **Redis**: In-memory data structure store, used for communication between the Server and Sidekiq.
 - **PostgreSQL**: Database of choice.
 - **Docker Compose**: Containerization for development and deployment.
 - **RSpec**: Testing framework used for writing and running test cases.